Price or Payment Which Matters to You | O’fallon Real Estate Show

 Which do you think matters more when waiting for the right time to buy a home?
 Is it securing a low purchase price, or locking in a great financing rate?

 Most buyers become focused on purchase price when they’re considering whether or not to buy.
-The question you often hear is the same: “Has the market bottomed out yet?”
+The question that Hua Hin Real Estate agents say they get all the time is: “Has the market bottomed out yet?”
 The idea of getting “the best deal” on a home is paramount to these price shoppers, and indeed for cash buyers, this may be the primary concern.

 While negotiating a great price is an important part of the equation, the value of securing great financing terms cannot be overstated.
 The inherent risk in waiting for the market to hit bottom is that you’ll also miss out on the best interest rates available.